imahdio/SOLIDWORKS-2022-Essential-Training/SOLIDWORKS Quick Start/README.md

 >2- start a new sketch|-
 >3- Draw geometry|-
 >4- Tie geometry to the origin|to know where it is in space
->5- Add relations and dimensions|-
+>5- Add relations and dimensions|everything is fully defined and black
 >6- create the feature|whatever it's going to be like extrude, cut or revolve
 >
 >Notice: there's some more advanced features that might not use these exactly, but, in general, we're going to go ahead and follow these six steps for most of our modeling.
+>-View cube= press spacebar

 tie something to something-to show how one thing is connected to another